asciamanna/asciamanna.github.io/_posts/2018-09-03-the-delivery-trap.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Sprints aren&#39;t clown cars.
 They&#39;re like taxis-only fit so much.
 Out with six friends: two taxis. ^ <a href="https://twitter.com/AgileEvolution_?ref_src=twsrc%5Etfw">@AgileEvolution_</a> <a href="https://t.co/sBCAeHIFoy">pic.twitter.com/sBCAeHIFoy</a></p>&mdash; AgileFortune (@AgileFortune) <a href="https://twitter.com/AgileFortune/status/752552139935903746?ref_src=twsrc%5Etfw">July 11, 2016</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Additionally, it is common to see long term projections based on velocity and estimates, which in turn creates a unending pressure to keep velocity high and a focus only on new feature work.
+Additionally, it is common to see long term projections based on velocity and estimates, which in turn creates an unending pressure to keep velocity high and a focus solely on new feature work.
 If developers are judged by velocity, output, and estimates, they will avoid any activities that could put these at risk.
-It just so happens that they avoid the very same activities of high-performing teams:
+It just so happens that they avoid the very same activities that are common to high-performing teams:
 * Continuous Improvement
 * Continuous Learning
 * Experimentation